connorjvine/The_Omega_Machine/Persona/readme.txt

 THE OMEGA MACHINE

-This project was created for Interactive Spaces for the Persona assignment
+This project was created for Interactive Spaces for the Persona assignment by Connor J Vine

 The project is an audio-based interactive experience where the player chooses what the character says in response to the antagonist.